About the Repeater

 This is a very active repeater.
 Two of our most busy times are Monday at 9PM for techtalk lite hosted by KE4BB Lyle and Trivia at 9PM on Wednesday hosted by N5FBI, Tim.

-We have a heavy technical net on Sunday and light Monday at 9PM.
+We have a lite technical net on Sunday and heavy Monday at 9PM.